How can I test the Integration?

 Is your page only partially rendered?

 Our Prerender server tries its best to determine when the page is done loading by counting the number of requests in flight.
 Once the number of requests in flight reaches zero, we wait a short period of time and then save the HTML.
-If this is saving the page too early, you can use our window.prerenderReady flag to notify the server that your page is ready to be saved.
+If this saves the page too early, you can use our window.prerenderReady flag to notify the server that your page is ready to be saved.

 Put this in your HTML: